refaktor/MTL/README.md

 	  mtl cat :yesterday
 	  mtl cat :tomorrow

-	  #clone (from) and clone to repo (locally and remotely)
+	  #copy (from) and copy to repo (locally and remotely)
-	  mtl clone from ../projectY				# clone whole repo (all docs) mtl clone from projectx@work.com:~/repo
+	  mtl copy from ../projectY				# copy whole repo (all docs) mtl copy from projectx@work.com:~/repo
-	  mtl clone to projectx@work.com:~/newrepo
+	  mtl copy to projectx@work.com:~/newrepo
-	  mtl clone doc to repo@someserv.com:~/myrepodoc	# clone specific document to some repo
+	  mtl copy doc to repo@someserv.com:~/myrepodoc	# copy specific document to some repo

 	  #sync two repos (locally or remotely)
 	  mtl sync ../projectx/work				#2way sync all docs with another repo